aostrun/ERC721_Article/en_EN/post.md

 ```
-This part is a little tricky to understand but basically there is a problem if we transfer tokens to the address of a contract that doesn't know how to handle ERC721 tokens, then transferred tokens are lost and there is no way to retrieve them.
-Solution for this is additional interface called `ERC721Receiver` that contract needs to implement if it wants to receive ERC721 tokens.
+This part is a little tricky to understand but basically, there is a problem if we transfer tokens to the address of a contract that doesn't know how to handle ERC721 tokens, then transferred tokens are lost and there is no way to retrieve them.
+The solution for this is an additional interface called `ERC721Receiver` that contract needs to implement if it wants to receive ERC721 tokens.

 Interface `ERC721Receiver` defines function `onERC721Received` that <b>receiving contract</b> needs to implement (we don't need to implement this, we just call it from our contract), Function needs to return predefined value (constant or magic number) `ERC721_RECEIVED` which is actually the computed from the hash of the function itself.
-If function doesn't return that value roll back `transferFrom` function.
+If the function doesn't return that value rollback `transferFrom` function.

 There are two options for safe transfer, you can call `safeTransferFrom` with or without additional data so that's why we have two functions.
 The function that doesn't take data parameter calls the other functions with data parameter hardcoded to `""`.

-Function `checkAndCallSafeTransfer` checks if the `_to` address is a contract, and if it is we try to call `onERC721Received` on that contract and check return value.
+Function `checkAndCallSafeTransfer` checks if the `_to` address is a contract, and if it is we try to call `onERC721Received` on that contract and check the return value.
 If contract returns predefined value `ERC721_RECEIVED` everything is ok and we proceed as transfer completed successfully.
-To check whether address is a contract we use the function `isContract` from [AddressUtils](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/AddressUtils.sol) library.
+To check whether the address is a contract we use the function `isContract` from [AddressUtils](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/AddressUtils.sol) library.

 ```javascript
 function createCryptomon(uint _tokenId, string _name, uint _rarity, uint _type, string _attack1, string _attack2, uint _strength)